Chivalrous Mohism and Philosopher Mozi

 Main Beliefs of Mozi and Mohist Doctrines

-Value peace and equality; strongly oppose hierarchy and complicated etiquettes that Confucianism recommends.
+• Value peace and equality; strongly oppose hierarchy and complicated etiquettes recommended by Confucianism.

-Like ancient sage kings, the monarchs and ministers all should be elected, based on their talent and morals, instead of their family names.
+• Like the ancient sage kings, monarchs and ministers should all be elected based on their talent and morals, not their family names.

-Those elaborate, long, and complicated funeral ceremonies that Confucianism valued are a waste of time, money, and resources.
+Elaborate, long, and complicated funeral ceremonies, valued by Confucianism, are a waste of time, money, and resources.

 People can get what they want through their efforts and hard work.

-Destiny theory may wear down people’s wills and creativities, which is only good for the ruling classes to maintain their dominance.
+Destiny theory may wear down people’s wills and creativity, which is only beneficial for the ruling classes to maintain their dominance.

-Mozi had written and left many practical defensive methods regarding protecting a city from attack, which constituted a complete military defending system, including manufacturing skills of weapons and equipment, construction and design of defensive structures on the city wall and canals, formation, and organization of warriors, etc.
+Mozi wrote and left behind many practical defensive methods for protecting a city from attack, constituting a complete military defense system.
+This system includes manufacturing skills of weapons and equipment, construction and design of defensive structures on the city wall and canals, formation, and organization of warriors, etc.

-Human beings' perceptions originated from the existence of material objects.
+• Human beings' perceptions originate from the existence of material objects.

-Space and time are both limited and unlimited, based on different perspectives.
+• Space and time are both limited and unlimited, depending on different perspectives.
 The movement of things should be considered with time and space by observing their differences in time and their positions in space.

-In the department of science, the Decimal System, circle, square, line, and symmetric center were detailed and documented.
+• In the field of science, the Decimal System, circle, square, line, and symmetric center were detailed and documented.

-Mozi and his followers researched and applied the lever principle, pinhole imaging, direct ray, light and shadow imaging, pulley, and sound transmission; they also pointed out that force caused things to move, while resistance force made objects stay still.
+Mozi and his followers researched and applied the lever principle, pinhole imaging, direct ray, light and shadow imaging, pulley, and sound transmission.

 Pinhole Imaging Documented in Book Mozi